jftung/the-pipe-strip/transcripts/first_draft.md

 Jon specifically, he's choosing a passive way of dealing with that problem.
 He has not confronted Jon and said, "Jon I have a problem with the way you've decorated this room.
 As a cat, I am colorblind, and this sends me into a rage.
-You've created a RAGE ROOM for me here and I don't like it.
+You've created a Rage Room for me here and I don't like it.
 I want you to change it."

 Instead of that confrontational approach, though, Garfield has chosen to steal